 Renting somewhere while you’re at university is a great way to be part of the local community and live independently.

-We have a specialist Tenancy Support Team who can to help you find private rented accommodation and give you advice about any issues that could occur when you're renting.
+We have a specialist Tenancy Support Team who can help you find private rented accommodation and give you advice about any issues that could occur when you're renting.

 All or some of the following private sector options are available to you, depending on which campus you’re studying at.
 While we can tell you about accommodation that’s available, we don’t visit or endorse the properties, or the people advertising them.